Back to blog

 6. Annual Review of Driving Record, 49 CFR 391.25

 This is more than just pulling the MVR.
-A qualified person designated by the carrier must review the MVR alongside the driver's self-reported violations list and prepare a written note documenting: the reviewer's name, the driver's name, the date of review, the disposition (qualified or not), and the reviewer's signature.
+A qualified person designated by the carrier must review the MVR and prepare a written note documenting: the reviewer's name, the driver's name, the date of review, the disposition (qualified or not), and the reviewer's signature.

 Missing the "note" requirement, or failing to complete the review within 12 months, is one of the most common audit findings.

 A limited query must be conducted at least once every 12 months for every current driver.
 If a hit is returned, a full query (requiring the driver's electronic consent) must follow.
-As of November 2024, the Clearinghouse query has replaced the previous employer drug and alcohol inquiry requirement under 391.23(e).
+As of January 6, 2023, a pre-employment Clearinghouse query satisfies the drug and alcohol portion of the previous employer inquiry under 391.23(e) for FMCSA-regulated prior employers.

 While not a specific Part 391 requirement, a signed acknowledgment of your safety policies is widely regarded as a best practice and expected by DOT auditors.
 Most carriers require annual re-acknowledgment or re-signing whenever policies are materially updated.